CodeLutra: Boosting LLM Code Generation via Preference-Guided Refinement: Preliminaries

-\paragraph{Limitations of SFT for code generation.} Code generation demands not just syntactical correctness but also a deep understanding of logical and domain-specific nuances, which complicates model training. \textbf{\emph{A major limitation of SFT is that it solely maximizes the likelihood of providing correct code, which restricts the model's ability to learn from its own mistakes}}.
+\paragraph{Limitations of SFT for code generation.} Code generation demands not just syntactical correctness but also a deep understanding of logical and domain-specific nuances, which complicates model training. {\emph{A major limitation of SFT is that it solely maximizes the likelihood of providing correct code, which restricts the model's ability to learn from its own mistakes}}.
 Since the training process focuses exclusively on provided examples, the LLM doesn't receive the gradient from incorrect or suboptimal code.
-For instance, {if the model only predicts wrongly in the final token in a code snippet, the overall probability $P({y} | {x})$ in the Equation \ref{eq:llm_sampling} might still remain high as the preceding tokens are correct.
+For instance, {if the model only predicts wrongly in the final token in a code snippet, the overall probability $P({y} | {x})$ might still remain high as the preceding tokens are correct.
 Correspondingly, the SFT loss is very small in that case.
-However, this single erroneous token can render the entire code nonfunctional or introduce subtle bugs, significantly affecting execution correctness despite a high likelihood score, which is different from general NLP tasks}.
-This reliance on only correct examples limits the model's capacity to identify and recover from errors, reducing its ability to handle more complex or nuanced coding tasks.
+However, unlike natural language generation where minor errors might still preserve meaning, in code generation, this single erroneous token can render the entire code nonfunctional or introduce subtle bugs, significantly affecting execution correctness despite a high likelihood score.
+This binary nature of code correctness—where code either executes perfectly or fails completely—creates a unique challenge that standard SFT approaches struggle to address.} This reliance on only correct examples limits the model's capacity to identify and recover from errors, reducing its ability to handle more complex or nuanced coding tasks.
 This motivates our framework \textsc{CodeLutra}, which leverages both successful and failed code generation attempts.